 In some cases you can submit a limited amount of Contributions to the Plan on your own behalf.
 These voluntary, optional Contributions are called Self-Contributions.
 You can submit Self-Contributions only for periods of absence before January 1, 1994, and only for periods of sick leave (because of illness or injury), layoff, strike or approved leave of absence during which you remained on your Employer's seniority list.
-You might want to submit Self-Contributions to avoid a One-Year Break or a Break in Service, to earn additional Contributory Credit, or to earn Vesting Service.
-You will be allowed to submit a limited amount of Self-Contributions if:
+For more information on Self-Contributions, see Appendix E.